 - Just 32% of marketers believe their companies were fully compliant of the GDPR regulations.

 - 80% reported they had concerns that their companies could be exposed to legal issues due to working with marketing technology vendors that may NOT be compliant.

 - Three-quarters of marketers also reported their companies planned to invest further in technology for their data privacy efforts.

-Now that the GDPR is in affect its been a huge learning opportunity for marketers.
+Now that the GDPR is in effect its been a huge learning opportunity for marketers.
 Buyer habits have changed since the law has been placed.
 Customers once filled out an entire form with their information without even a blink of worry.
 Given the new situations with the data law, customers fear that information could fall into the wrong hands.
-You’ll see that less and less people fill out gated content because they do not want their data out there.
+You’ll see that less and fewer people fill out gated content because they do not want their data out there.

 Now that GDPR has been established businesses are now trying to work their way around the issues of not being able to collect data, but instead, are now trying to identify prospects much earlier in the process due to the hesitation.
 But, the only problem is the risk of violating GDPR rules.

 Yes, it’s been 11 months since GDPR went into effect, but there are still many lessons marketers must learn, like understanding the guidelines, how to obtain consent, data management and more.
 Let’s hear what Webbula’s Chief Security Officer, Jeremy Fox mentions on how a marketer should stay compliant almost a full year into the law: